Hypogonadism

 Hypogonadism can be classified into two main types:

-1. Primary Hypogonadism: This type occurs when the problem lies within the gonads themselves, which are the testes in men and the ovaries in women.
-It can be due to genetic conditions, injuries, or certain medical treatments that damage the gonads.
+1. Primary Hypogonadism: This type occurs when the problem lies within the gonads themselves, which are the testes in men and the in women.
+It can be due to conditions, injuries, or certain medical treatments that damage the gonads.

 Common Causes of Hypogonadism